PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-SwordsOfJustice.md

 - The cursor in the menu is over the "Pokémon Camp" option.
 - Your lead Pokémon must be faster than the Sword of Justice.
 - Your lead Pokémon must not be shiny. (this will cause false positive detections)
+- You must have no Pokémon in your party with max happiness.
+This can add delays in the camp.
 - You must have previously defeated or ran away from the Sword of Justice so that it is no longer present.
 - You must be standing exactly on the spawn point of the Sword of Justice.
 - You must be in the overworld. (not inside the menu)